 Again, the material here does not pretend to be a complete self-contained nature photography course.
 The material presented in the links below should be used as a supplement to more conventional material on cameras, their operation, and basic photography techniques.

 In case you think your cell phone is adequate for photography, it can be very useful, but see a dissenting opinion here.
 We like his statement that the more equipment you have the less creative you are.
-Of course, for scientific photography you do need specialized equipment at times, but creativity is not something you can purchase.

 Outline of course to Biology students, taught in Cochabamba, Bolivia in Nov 2017.